-In the fourth year of the program, students will be taking a doctoral internship, a 40 hour per week, 50-week training experience (which can be completed in 2 half time years).
-Further, internship is highly likely going to be out of state.
-Therefore, students should assume they will not be able to continue their employment during their full time (and possibly their half time) internships.
+In the fourth year of the program, students will be taking a doctoral internship, a 40 hour per week, 50-week training experience (which can alternatively be completed in 2 half time years).
+Therefore, students should assume they will not be able to continue their employment during their full time (or possibly half time) internship.